ThacienneUwimanayantumye/Beta-Binomial-Dose-Response-Models-for-Salmonella-data/README.md

 The project employs Bayesian inference with OpenBUGS and R for parameter estimation, showcasing advanced data analysis and visualization techniques.
 It is designed for scientific reproducibility and can be used as a portfolio piece.

  ## Features

- \begin{itemize}
- \item \textbf{Hierarchical Model:} Incorporates hyperparameters for strain-specific dose-response variability.
+-**Hierarchical Model:** Incorporates hyperparameters for strain-specific dose-response variability.
- \item \textbf{Bayesian Inference:} Implements MCMC to estimate parameters using OpenBUGS.
+-**Bayesian Inference:** Implements MCMC to estimate parameters using OpenBUGS.
- \item \textbf{Predictive Analysis:} Includes predictions for a new strain.
+-**Predictive Analysis:** Includes predictions for a new strain.
- \item \textbf{Visualization:} Generates detailed plots for MCMC convergence, contour analysis, histograms, and dose-response curves.
+-**Visualization:** Generates detailed plots for MCMC convergence, contour analysis, histograms, and dose-response curves.

  ## Prerequisites